srid/neuron/guide/Guide/Zettel Markdown/linking.md

 zettel, it is said to "branch of" to the other zettel.
 Folgezetel relationships define the [[folgezettel-heterarchy]] of your zettel graph.

-Branching links affect the linked zettel's [[5e41fd32]] where the linking zettel is displayed.
+Branching links affect the linked zettel's [[Uplink Tree]] where the linking zettel is displayed.

 ## Advanced linking